ZukisaNante/Grid_Lemon/README.md

 - Increasing the cell size to fill the space works but then the mousedown events and position changes state.

 ## Conclusion
-- Left half screen even though CSS
+- Left half screen even though CSS width is 100% !important.

+## Learning Phase
+- Very challenging assignment whereby a lot of attempts and readring were made.
+- Internet resources are helpful when having a skill to find solutions.